 The conservator must file a Periodic Settlement (financial report) with the court within 12 months of appointment and every 24 months thereafter.
 This report is verified with copies of statements from the guardianship bank account and details income received by the ward and disbursed by the conservator during the accounting period.
 Accurate record keeping is required when acting as a fiduciary.

 Within 12 months of appointment and every 12 months thereafter, the guardian must file an Annual Report about the ward’s personal affairs.
 This report details information on the ward’s placement, participation in programming and whether guardianship continues to be necessary.

 A final report must be filed with the court as soon as possible but no later than 60 days after:

 • the partial guardianship is not renewed

 • the ward dies

 What is the Difference Between a Regular Trial and an Emergency Hearing?

-An emergency hearing will be scheduled within two (2) to seven (7) days of the filing of the emergency guardianship petition.
+• An emergency hearing will be scheduled within two (2) to seven (7) days of the filing of the emergency guardianship petition.

 • At this hearing the judge, without a jury, will listen to the evidence and decide if an emergency exists.
 If the court appoints an emergency guardian or conservator, their authority will last only until the trial date.
 The appointment of a regular guardian/conservator supersedes the appointment(s) at the emergency hearing.